entropy: precarious life and big idea

 In classical thermodynamics, the inevitable loss of heat in any transformation of energy involved in work is called entropy.
 In a closed system entropy always increases over time.
 Overall, entropy can never decrease once the heat loss has occurred.
 There are several very important scientific conclusions to be drawn from this regarding the universe considered as a whole closed system.
 The first conclusion was that there is an arrow of time.
 Time moves in one direction only; there is no cyclical time or reversals in time.

-The arrow of time is broken by Dr Who, the ‘Time lord’ who can travel back to the past in his time-travelling police box.
+The arrow of time is broken by Dr Who, the ‘Time lord’ who can travel back to the past in his time-travelling police box, the Tardis.
 But this is science fiction.
 In science fiction people visit past eras and change things, but reality totally forbids this.

 Heat Death ends the Universe